As LIV's world ranking debacle rages on, here's the defectors who, as it stands, will be teeing up at the majors in 2023

 Brooks Koepka

 The former World No 1 can play in all majors until 2024 after winning the 2019 PGA Championship.
-His back-to-back wins also make him exempt for life in that tournament, while his US Open double – the most recent in 2019 – allow him to play ‘golf’s toughest test’ until 2029.
+His back-to-back wins also make him exempt for life in that tournament, while his US Open double – the most recent in 2018 – allows him to play ‘golf’s toughest test’ until 2028.

 Patrick Reed

-Captain America’s 2018 Masters win gives him a lifetime exemption at Augusta National, and allows him to play in the other three majors until 2023.
+Captain America’s 2018 Masters win gives him a lifetime exemption at Augusta National, but he is only eligible to play in the Open Championship in 2023.

 Sergio Garcia

-Like Reed, The Spaniard can play in the Masters for life after winning the Green Jacket in 2017.
-He currently falls below the qualifying line for the other three majors.
+Like Reed, the Spaniard can play in the Masters for life after winning the Green Jacket in 2017.
+He could qualify for the PGA Championship if he is ranked in the top 100 by May 8.

 Henrik Stenson